gunnim/SitePowerSetup/README.md

-# SitePowerSetup
+# AppPowerSetup
-Powershell module for easy Sql, IIS &amp; MSA Account setup.
+Powershell module for easy Sql, IIS &amp; setup.
 Intended for use in AD domain